 We are parents dedicated to finding products without palm oil and palm oil derivatives.
 We are learning everything we can to live palm oil free.

-Our son gets sick from palm oil and palm oil derivatives.
+In 2017, we learned palm oil ingredients make our son sick.
 His doctors, including several allergists, never heard of something like this.
 We couldn’t find anything online about it.